MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/upgrade-conversion-options.md

 # Feature update and conversion options for Windows Server

-You can perform an in-place feature update or convert installations of Windows Server to newer versions, different editions, or switch between licensing options, such as evaluation, retail, and volume licensed.
+You can perform an in-place upgrade (feature update) or convert installations of Windows Server to newer versions, different editions, or switch between licensing options, such as evaluation, retail, and volume licensed.
 This article helps explain what the options are to help with your planning.

 The process of performing an upgrade (feature update) or converting installations of Windows Server might vary greatly depending on which version and edition you have installed, how it's licensed, and the pathway you take.
 We use different terms to distinguish between actions, any of which could be involved in a deployment of Windows Server: in-place feature update, clean install, cluster operating system (OS) rolling update, migration, and license conversion.
 You can learn more about these terms at [Install, update, or migrate to Windows Server](install-upgrade-migrate.md).